dejonggr/dejonggr.github.io/_pages/about.md

 Research interests
 ======

-I'm a recent graduate of the Genome Science and Technology (M.Sc.) at the University of British Columbia
+I'm a recent graduate of the Genome Science and Technology (M.Sc.) at the University of British Columbia.

 My research experience has fostered a strong foundation in bioinformatics, specializing in the analysis of sequencing data (RNA-seq, WGBS).
 Generally speaking, my primary interest lies at the intersection of biology and data science, through which I've developed extensive experience in data wrangling, shell scripting, R scripting, Python scripting, and server administration (UNIX).